sayantn/aes/README.md

 # Minimum Supported Rust version

 I typically don't maintain a strict MSRV.
-Normally, it would be the *latest stable* if the `nightly` crate feature is not enabled, otherwise it would be the *latest nightly* (by latest, I mean latest at the time of the release).
+Normally, it would be the *latest stable* at the time of release if the `nightly` crate feature is not enabled, otherwise it would be the *latest nightly* at the time of release.

 # Warning